 What's on my easel right now?

 I am currently writing and illustrating a children's book based on my drawing Finders Keepers.
 All of the illustrations will start as pastel drawings.
-I have a storyboard in place and I am currently working on the second illustration.
-I have a second project that I hope to start this summer.
+I have a storyboard in place and I am currently working on the sixth illustration.
+I have a second project that I stated this past summer.
 I am planning a series of oil paintings with collaged paper.
-The subject matter will be sleeping babies.
-As you can image, my own children are the inspiration for this series.
+The subject matter is sleeping babies.
+I have completed the first two paintings in this series.
+As you can image, my own children are the inspiration for this series, but I hope to include a variety of different genders and ethnicities as I add panels to what I image to be a large grid of sleeping babies.
+The first two panels can be viewed in the Gallery titled In Progress Work: Sleeping Babies.